bibhabasumohapatra/Internship-at-polynomial-Drive-2022/README.md

 though I tried with chunks and then as much as I can hold to mention my catboost and lightgbm with only NLTK and Tfidfvectorizer(which I understand) worked better than expected around 72 with first try was not best, given BERT may get this situations in one hand and hugging face pipelines may not require fine-tuning(Just joking! and I wont dare too show my bert try)
 - #### My attempts in this 24 hours journey is all in the ipynb-checkpoints folder in this repo itself.

+- How I managed the stars - 1,2,3,4,5  and problem statement asking for positive, neutral and negetive

+## Step-3 Create a Confusion matrix and support training and Testing metrics:
+- metric used was
+   - sklearn.metrics.accuracy_score
+   - sklearn.metrics.confusion_matrix
+- loss function torch.nn.BCEWithLogitsLoss() but was not used in the deployement but it was worth learning or I say backpropagating.
 #### Images
 - LightbgmClf try 1 ==> Accuracy = 0.711375
 ![image](https://user-images.githubusercontent.com/68384968/154433253-dde76363-c653-4957-b0f2-8d154c506719.png)